 The Microscopy Laboratory at Hunter College

-We are developing innovative visualization technologies for investigating the structure and function of neuronal systems.
-There are three research areas currently at focus.
+We are developing innovative technologies to visualize the structure and function of neuronal systems.
+Three research areas are currently at focus.
 1) Probing microtubules in the axon of retinal ganglion cell.
-We recently demonstrated the use of second-harmonic generation for visualization of the retinal nerve fibers, which allows us to elucidate early pathogenic events of glaucoma.
+We recently demonstrated the use of second-harmonic generation for visualization of the retinal nerve fibers, which is well-suited for elucidating early pathogenic events of glaucoma.
 2) Label-free imaging of myelin in vivo.
-We employ the nonlinear process of third-harmonic generation to study neuron-glial cell interactions underlying myelination.
-3) Imaging gene expression dynamics in live mouse brain.
+We employ the nonlinear optical process of third-harmonic generation to study the axon-glia interactions underlying myelination.
+3) Imaging gene expression in the brain of living mouse.
 We are testing newly developed fluorescent proteins for visualizing the neuronal network.

 Supported by NIH and the BrightFocus Foundation